Create a Managed Kubernetes cluster on a cloud server

 A private network

 10.2.
-If a private subnet has been created, in the Subnet for nodes field, select an existing subnet.
+If a private subnet has already been created, in the Subnet for nodes field, select the existing subnet.
 The subnet must meet the following conditions:

 - connected to a cloud router;

 - only the default security group is assigned to the ports.
-Do not change its rules or assign a different security group.
-This will prevent cluster malfunction.
+Do not change the rules in it and do not assign a different security group.
+This will prevent cluster malfunctions.
 You can view security groups on ports.

 -